 Muggia is an Italian port-town in the region of Friuli Venezia Giulia.
 Overlooking the Bay of Muggia, it is the last of the Istrian towns.
-Muggia is extremely picturesque and almost devoid of tourists and is a great day trip from Trieste.
+Muggia is extremely picturesque and devoid of tourists.
+It also makes a great day trip from Trieste.

 - Admire Muggia’s architecture which is highly influenced by the Venetians.
 In Piazza Macroni is a statue of a winged lion that is a symbol of Venice since centuries.
 The piazza also houses the main church or Duomo dedicated to Saint John and Paul.

 - Take a walk around the piazza and grab an espresso at any of the Bars.

 - Move further towards the port and see the fishermen at work